Ouchigohan!

 Non-Members - $15

-Join Japan-America Society of Houston (JASH) for the March edition of the family-friendly online Japanese home cooking class series おうちごはん!
-OUCHIGOHAN and cook along from your own kitchen!
+Join us for this family-friendly online Japanese home cooking class series おうちごはん (OUCHIGOHAN) and cook along or just watch from your own kitchen!